drewlr/AI-spec-kit/README.md

 Guidance on building real software with AI agents, written from doing it rather than from thinking about it.
 Most of the examples come from two mobile apps built this way following fast iterations.
+This repo is worked on by an agent mostly, with occasional human supervision - expect _some_ AI slop!

 The three documents are meant to be read in order, and used separately.